 We know that teachers care about their students and improving their instructional practice.
 Often, the data available to improve instructional practice does not include direct feedback from students.
-This past spring, the New York City Department of Education (DOE) partnered with Panorama Education to offer the Student Perception Survey, a research-based, confidential student survey used across the country to provide teachers with students’ feedback about their classroom experiences.
+This spring, the New York City Department of Education (DOE) is partnering with Panorama Education to offer the Student Perception Survey, a research-based, confidential student survey used across the country to provide teachers with students’ feedback about their classroom experiences.

 The Student Perception Survey is administered for formative purposes only, and not as a part of Advance, New York City’s system for teacher development and evaluation.

 This survey is designed to measure students' perceptions on teaching and learning in a particular class by asking a range of questions that focuses on the following five topics:

 - Classroom Climate

 View the 2018 Student Perception Survey and learn more about the survey vendor, Panorama Education.

 Teachers, principals, and field support staff can log into their Panorama Education account to access their online reports.

 To assist teachers, principals, and field support staff in understanding their reports, resources such as user guides and a data protocol are available on WeTeachNYC.
 For general questions about the Student Perception Survey and how survey data is collected and reported, review the Frequently Asked Questions (PDF).
 For information about the role of field support staff in assisting schools during the report release, please review the 2017-18 Report Release Support Structure.